Luís Oliveira

 Luís Airton Barroso "Lulù" de Oliveira (born 24 March 1969) is a football manager, currently in charge of Venezia Women, and former player.
 A striker, he spent most of his playing career in Italy.
 Born in Brazil, Oliveira was an international footballer for Belgium.

 Playing career

 Club

 Born in 1969 in a favela in São Luís, Maranhão, Brazil, he was signed by Belgian club Anderlecht, where he started his career and played until 1992.

-He moved to Italy in 1992, where he played for Cagliari, Fiorentina, Bologna, Como, Catania, Foggia, Venezia and Lucchese, becoming famous in his early years at Cagliari and Fiorentina as a prolific and effective Serie A striker.
+He moved to Italy in 1992, where he played for Cagliari, Fiorentina, Bologna, Como, Catania, Foggia, Venezia and Lucchese, becoming known in his early years at Cagliari and Fiorentina as a Serie A striker.

 In 2006, he accepted to play Nuorese of Serie C2/A, also in order to get closer to his family (his wife in Sardinia).
 In 2008, following the disbandment of his club, he agreed for a move to Serie D team Derthona.

 In July 2009, Oliveira moved back to Sardinia, joining Eccellenza club Muravera, a club from his wife's hometown.
 He retired in 2010 at the age of 41.